su-fit-vut/kachna-online/README.md

 The preferred way of running the project locally for development is using containers, since it removes the hassle of installing dependencies locally.

+Two Dockerfile flavours are included: the development files expect you to bind the source code as a volume and allow for hot-reloading of the frontend and backend.
+The production files are optimised for deployment.

 Prerequisites:
- - docker
- - docker-compose
+ - Docker and Docker Compose
- - \[OPTIONAL\] GNU make - the rest of this section will assume its use, however docker-compose commands can be run directly without it.
+ - \[OPTIONAL\] GNU make - the rest of this section will assume its use, however docker compose commands can be run directly without it.
- - \[OPTIONAL\] Use rootless podman containers with docker-compose for better security.
+ - \[OPTIONAL\] Use rootless podman containers with docker compose for better security.
 [Setup instructions](https://fedoramagazine.org/use-docker-compose-with-podman-to-orchestrate-containers-on-fedora/)
      - When using podman, networking plugins ([_containernetworking-plugins_](https://github.com/containernetworking/plugins);
        [_dnsname_](https://github.com/containers/dnsname), which may be included in a plugins package like `podman-plugins`) must be installed.

+For development, it's recommended to pass your local UID and GID to Compose.
+The default values are 1000:1000.

-Most common docker-compose commands useful for development are wrapped in a Makefile in case you are not familiar with docker-compose.
+Most common Compose commands useful for development are wrapped in a Makefile in case you are not familiar with Compose.
 Running the project for the first time requires setting up the
 database: